mcollina/hyperemitter/CONTRIBUTING.md

 ```

 ## Running Tests and Linting
-HyperEmitter's tests are written using [Tape](https://www.npmjs.com/package/tape), a TAP compliant testing
+HyperEmitter's tests are written using [Tape][], a [TAP][] compliant testing module, [Faucet][]
-module.
-Tests are located in the `/test` folder and can be ran with the following command:
+is used to pretty print the TAP stream.
+Tests are located in the `/test` folder and can be
+ran with the following command:

 ```
 npm run test
 ```

-For linting and related checks, HyperEmitter users [JSStandard](https://www.npmjs.com/package/standard).
+For linting and related checks, HyperEmitter users [JSStandard][].
+Linting can be performed with the
-Linting can be performed with the following command:
+following command:

 ```
 npm run lint
 ```

+In both cases, results are outputted to the console window.

 ## Making a Contribution
 If you have something you would like to contribute first ensure your master branch is up to date with